toddllm/klaviyo-reporting-poc/docs/git_workflow.md

 1. Ensure you're using the "Squash and merge" option when merging PRs
 2. Check that the "Delete branch on merge" option is enabled in the repository settings
 3. Run the cleanup script to manually delete merged branches

+Common issues:
+- If PRs are closed without merging, branches won't be automatically deleted
+- If PRs are merged using methods other than "Squash and merge", the automatic deletion might not work correctly
+- The GitHub API sometimes has delays in processing branch deletions